passbolt/passbolt_help/_includes/hosting/install/wizard/install-scripts.md

 - **Yes**: if you are not planning on using an external mysql / mariadb server.
 - **No**: if you have a mysql / mariadb server installed somewhere else and want to use it for passbolt.

-The script will then ask you for the database details: root password, database name, and password.
+The script will then ask you for the database details: root user password, non-root user name, non-root user password, database name, and database password.

 ### Hostname